 Kodiak Mustard (Brassica juncea)

-For quantities over 500 lbs. (more than 10 bags of 50 pounds) please contact us by Phone at 800 253 7346 or click here for a price quote and delivery options.
+For quantities over 500 lbs. (more than 10 bags of 50 pounds) please contact us by phone at 800 253 7346 or click here for a price quote and delivery options.

-Koidak Mustard is very unique cover crop.
+Kodiak Mustard is very unique cover crop.
 Kodiak contains very high levels of glucosynolates, that will break down to form thiocyanates that can control nematodes and organisms which cause soil born diseases.

 Kodiak is not a mix or a blend it is all Brassica juncea, the species that has the correct type of glucosinolate to kill disease causing organisms.
 When incorporated into the the soil, the green tissues will release volatile compounds, allyl isothiocyanates as a metabolite from the reaction between 2 propenyl glucosinolate and myrosinase.